jonathanrocher/ets_tutorial/slides/03_traitsui.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## The ModelView object:
 - We want our science model to be free of UI code
-- But it's still useful for models and views to responde to changes to one another -- `ModelView`s
+- But it's still useful for models and views to respond to changes to one another -- `ModelView`s
 - `ModelView`s also monitor UI toolkit events like window creation, closing, user clicking OK or Cancel buttons